-Table 3 Running averages by 5-year period for plastic abundance in fulmars from the Netherlands.
+Table 3.Running averages by 5-year period for plastic abundance in fulmars from theNetherlands.
 A. all plastic categories combined; B. separate data for industrial and user plastic categories.
 Sample size is given with the proportion of adult birds in brackets.
-Incidence (%FO) represents the proportion of birds with one or more items of that litter present; number (n) abundance by average number of items per bird; and mass (g) abundance by average mass per bird in grams.
-For total plastics mass data are also shown in terms of medians and geometric mean mass (for comparative purposes reducing the influence of outliers) and as level of performance in relation to the OSPAR EcoQO, viz. the percentage of birds having more than the threshold of 0.1 gram of plastic in the stomach.
-Note sample sizes (n) to be very low for particular years implying low reliability of the averages for such periods.
-Results are not shown where the 5-year sample size was 40 stomachs or less.
+Frequency of Occurrence(%FO) represents the proportion of birds with one or more items of that litter present.
+Average number(n±se) gives the abundance by number of plastic particles per bird with standard error, and average mass(g±se) the weight of plastic per bird in grams with standard error.
+Total plastics mass is also shown in termsof medians and geometric mean mass (for comparative purposes reducing the influence of outliers) and aslevel of performance in relation to the OSPAR EcoQO, viz. the percentage of birds having more than thethreshold of 0.1 gram of plastic in the stomach.
+Note sample sizes (n) to be very low for particular yearsimplying low reliability of the annual averages for such years, not to be used as separate figures (only yearswith sample size over 10 birds are printed in bold).